denten-books/plain-text/3-format.md

 work, and the object itself which contained the work's immanent, physical characteristics.

-As an aside, note that what counts for material belonging to the contingent physical characteristics of a text object and what counts for the material belonging to its signifying strategies depends on the kind of object at hand.
+As an aside, note that what counts for matter belonging to the contingent physical characteristics of a text object and what counts for the matter belonging to its signifying strategies depends on the kind of object at hand.
 In this way, when reading a novel the reader may ignore the line length.
-The length of an average line in Herman Melville's *Moby Dick*, for example, changes with the edition.
-In this case, line lengths carry no meaning.
-But when reading poetry, for example, the reader understands line length to be an integral part of the text's "signifying strategies."
-The distinction between form and content in that sense propagates a kind of value formation, by which we are asked to separate those attributes of the texts that are meaningful from those that are not.
-Some notion of form in that distinction implies disposable shape, asking us to identify those physical attributes of the text that can be omitted in the interpretation or the reproduction of texts.
+The length of an average line in Herman Melville's *Moby Dick* changes with the edition.
+Line lengths are not usually important in novels, we would say; they carry no meaning.
+But when reading poetry, the reader understands line length to be an integral part of the text's "signifying strategies."
+The distinction between form and content in that sense propagates a kind of value formation, by which we are asked to separate those attributes of the text that are meaningful from those that are not.
+Some notion of form in that distinction implies disposable form, asking us to identify those physical attributes of the text that can be omitted in the interpretation or the reproduction of texts.
 One can imagine a printer deciding to discard information about the color of a manuscript's ink for example or to do way with the idiosyncrasies of a writer's handwriting.
-Those parts of the texts that are deemed insignificant are omitted, while those dimmed significant pass from the category of contingent "formal" characteristics to its essential signifying "contents."
+Those parts of the text that are deemed insignificant are omitted, while those dimmed significant pass from the category of contingent "formal" characteristics to its essential signifying "contents."

 The traditional distinction between form and content helps us perceive yet another sense of "form," by which theorists often identify quite the opposite